Welcome to the eighth edition of Adoption Tails, our blog series that highlights YOUR pet’s story!

 We were looking online at rescues and saw Norman.
 We knew we wanted a black cat, as statistically they are not adopted as quickly.
 Funnily enough we were looking for an older cat (not a kitten), as we also know that older cats also have a tougher time finding homes.
 So in essence we were planning on adopting one, older cat and wound up coming home with two, young cats!

-Describe when you first met Norman and Elliott and how you knew he was the right pet for you.
+Describe when you first met Norman and Elliott and how you knew they were the right pets for you.

 This makes us laugh just remembering.
 We didn’t know Norman had a brother that would come with him, but that didn’t phase us as our house is large and has more than enough space.
 Norman was splayed out on the floor looking for tummy tickles, and Elliott was bounding around full of energy (which is still true to his personality!) and eventually wound up sitting in my purse.
 We knew the moment we met them the four of us were meant to be a family.